sim31/frapps/concepts/tripartite-governance-model.md

 * It can keep the organization running even when legislative process breaks down;

 ## Defining qualities of judicial process
-How to recognize an judicial sub-process in your decision-making process:
+How to recognize an judicial process within your organization:

 * It evaluates / judges;
 * It can evaluate contributions to legislative and executive processes;
-* It can make adjustments (regulate) legislative and executive processes;
+* It can make adjustments to (regulate) legislative and executive processes;

 ## Relationship to Kahneman's "Thinking Fast and Slow" model
 Daniel Kahneman, in his book ["Thinking Fast, Slow"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) presents a thesis that there are two modes of thought: "System 1" is fast, instinctive and emotional; "System 2" is slower, more deliberative, and more logical.
 Since then it has been shown that this model is useful even in the field of AI and robotics ([source 1](https://medium.com/@ignacio.de.gregorio.noblejas/the-robotics-breakthrough-that-obsoleted-openai-075015d9fe91), [source 2](https://medium.com/@ignacio.de.gregorio.noblejas/energy-based-ais-too-good-to-be-true-54fe9cb47c72), [source 3](https://arxiv.org/abs/2212.05206)).